rodrigocrespo91/getcleandata_project/README.md

-# Getting and Cleaning Data Coruse Project
+# Getting and Cleaning Data Course Project
 This repo contains my solution to the Getting and Cleaning Data Course Project.
 Execute "run_analysis.R".
 The unzipped data needs to be on the same folder as the R file.